The Rise of the First-Time Boat Buyer (And Why We Need to Keep Them!)

 Clearly, if there was ever a time to attract first-time boat buyers to your business – it’s now.
 But how likely are you to keep them?

 There are many reasons people may decide to jump into the world of boat ownership, but the socially-distanced life in which we’re all currently living is undoubtedly playing a major role.

-Vacations are currently hanging in the balance, which means a self-owned boat could be the perfect regular getaway for many people.
+Many are still reluctant to travel based on their pre-pandemic habits, which means a self-owned boat could be the perfect regular getaway for many people.

 This makes perfect sense when you think about it; what better way to escape the world of today than to head out on your own boat and enjoy time with those you love?

 Will it last?

 The rate of new boat owners entering the market is higher than it ever has been since 2014.
 However, there’s a concern relating to how long they’ll stick around.